Reporting to Law Enforcement for a Criminal Investigation

 SART functions under the San Luis Obispo County Public Health Department, to provide forensic services for residents of San Luis Obispo County, state agencies, and other Counties upon request.
 The program brings together specifically trained forensic doctors and nurses with Law Enforcement agencies, Child Welfare Services and advocates in a multidisciplinary team approach to provide compassionate, comprehensive and culturally-sensitive treatment for sexual assault survivors.

 SART exams are done at the request of Law Enforcement or Child Welfare Services.
 The exam itself becomes part of the criminal investigation.
 SART exams are also available without law enforcement involvement.
-Call the office directly during office hours or call the rape-crisis hotline at (805) 545-8888 and they will explain the options available.
+Call the office directly during office hours or call the RISE Crisis Line at (855) 886-7473 and they will explain the options available.
 If a SART exam is done, it is still reportable to Law Enforcement, but the client doesn't have to speak to Law Enforcement immediately, and may do so when ready.

-SARTs can also be done at the Cal Poly Health Center during normal health center hours.
+SARTs can also be done at the Cal Poly Campus Health & Wellbeing during normal operating hours.

 What Happens During a SART Exam?